Answer by Philip Mott

-Q. Ok, but suppose this pattern is confirmed – what, if anything, would it prove?
+Q. OK, but suppose that this pattern is confirmed – what, if anything, would it prove?

 A. All it would really prove is that there’s a polarisation pattern in the CMBR.

 Q. Really?
 Why are they going on about the Big Bang then?
-Actually, before you answer that, what’s the CMBR?
+Actually, before you answer that, what is the CMBR?

-A. It’s the name we give to the thermal radiation in the microwave region of the electromagnetic (EM) spectrum that we observe here on Earth coming from all directions in the universe.
+A. It’s the name that we give to the thermal radiation in the microwave region of the electromagnetic (EM) spectrum that we observe here on Earth, coming from all directions in the universe.